Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 We found the root flag and who Agent R is: `b53a02f55b57d4439e3341834d70c062` and **DesKel**.
 This was the final step of this write-up for **Agent Sudo**.
-Thanks for reading and _Happy Hacking!_
+Thanks for reading and _Happy Hacking_ Pierangelo!

 ### Conclusion